Joan Hammel is a professional entertainer performing live as well as appearing in commercials, on television, in films, and on radio.

 The film Last Day in Chicago, in which she had a starring role, won its division of the Chicago International Film Festival.
 It’s Fun to be Fit!, a television program she worked on at CBS-TV Chicago, won an Emmy for Best Children’s Program.

 She hosted and produced The Midday Show at ABC Radio affiliate WKRS, winning the Lake Country Women’s Coalition’s Woman in Communications Award and the Illinois’ Public Health Association Media Award.
-She currently hosts a show for Wauk Town Radio averaging over a million hits per month.
+She also hosted a show for Wauk Town Radio averaging over a million hits per month.
 She has done shows with James Brown, Steve Allen, Richard Marx, Alan Thicke, Bart Starr, Jim Otto, Astronaut Jim Lovell, chef Jacques Pepin, Elektra Records founder Jack Holzman, Jennifer O’Neil, Livingston Taylor, Robert Guillaume, Oak Ridge Boy Joe Bonsall, Statler Brothers’ Don Reid, Dick Van Patten, Janis Joplin guitarist Sam Andrew, and Hemingway’s travel companion, A.E.
 Hotchner, among others.